4 Helpful / 0 Not

 Course Designer - Take it with a pinch of salt!

 - Decent astro tee pads at each tee

 - Well signed

 - OB greens/bunkers make an interesting challenge

 Cons: - Short - longest hole is ~110 meters.

 - Pay to play - could be seen as a pro though as the space is designated solely for golf sports.

-Other Thoughts: It's a fun little beginners course with nine intersting holes that will require a range of shots.
+Other Thoughts: It's a fun little beginners course with nine interesting holes that will require a range of shots.

 It's superbly looked after, probably the best maintained course currently in the country.

-Its only drawback is the challenge of the holes, it's very much designed as a beginners course so to an experienced player is little more than a pitch and putt and should be a very easy under par course.
+Its only drawback is the challenge of the holes, it's very much designed as a beginners/intermediate course so to an experienced player is little more than a pitch and putt and should be a very easy under par course.
 Course record is currently 47 shot at this weekends tournament (insert humble brag here.... ;) ) This was only rated at 976, which seemed a touch low but a low 40's score is definitely on the cards.

 1 of 1 people found this review helpful.